bishtamit-zz/django_users/README.md

 ### RoadMap

-- [x] Create Multi user with diffrent permissions in djanog
+- [ ] Create Multi user with diffrent permissions in djanog
+- [ ] Implement with other apps